top of page

 Workshop session

 You’ll be able to attend two topics; booking will be via the conference app.
-Broad topics include:
+Workshop topics:

 • Making the business case for nature: top lessons from corporate pitches.
 NbS team, National Landscapes Association

 • Resilient landscapes: tree species beyond native planting.
-The Forestry Commission.
+David White, The Forestry Commission.

 Fringe sessions